wadmp/wadmp.github.io/explanations-discussions/grafana.md

 To see the device dashboard go to Device → My Devices → And you select a specific device

-When the device is online, there should be displayed data like this:
+When the device is online, there should be data displayed similar like in this example:

 ![Device Dashboard](/images/explanations-discussions/grafana/05dev1.png "Device Dashboard")
 ![Device Dashboard](/images/explanations-discussions/grafana/05dev2.png "Device Dashboard")